ut-vision/Video-Independent-ECS/README.md

 - generate_face_embedding.py L83
 - trackletFormation.py L158, L207-L220

-In our case, we used [ArcFace_r100_fp16](https://github.com/deepinsight/insightface/tree/master/recognition/arcface_torch) for face recognition and [here](https://github.com/tensorboy/pytorch_Realtime_Multi-Person_Pose_Estimation) for pose estimation
+In our case, we used [ArcFace_r100_fp16](https://github.com/deepinsight/insightface/tree/master/recognition/arcface_torch) for face recognition and [here](https://github.com/tensorboy/pytorch_Realtime_Multi-Person_Pose_Estimation) for pose estimation.
+Note that face recognition and pose estimation are only required for training but not inference.

 ## Random VoxCeleb2 Dataset